NathanPerrine/My_Flask_Starter/ReadMe.txt

      DATABASE_URL={link to database}
     ---- https://www.elephantsql.com/
     ---- Make sure url starts with "postgresql"
+		---- add 'ql' to the end of the 'postgres' at the beginning of the url

 Step 6: Database Migration
 ---- in the terminal: